cwcpalmer/degree_marketing_website/README.md

 # degree_marketing_website
 Degree Marketing Website
-go away it snot done yet
+go away it is not done yet